Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/crm-cards/content_email-properties_txt.md

-# HubSpot CRM API: CRM Cards
+# HubSpot CRM Cards API Documentation

-This document details how to create and manage custom CRM cards within HubSpot's public apps using their API.
-These cards allow you to display information from external systems directly on HubSpot contact, company, deal, and ticket records.
-Note that these CRM cards differ from custom cards created as UI extensions using projects.
-UI extensions offer greater flexibility and interactivity.
+This document details the HubSpot CRM Cards API, allowing developers to create custom cards displaying information from external systems within HubSpot contact, company, deal, and ticket records.
+This differs from UI extensions; CRM cards are specifically for public apps.

-## Overview

-CRM cards enhance HubSpot records by displaying data from your integrated app.
-Your app defines the card's appearance and functionality, including actions users can perform.
-HubSpot fetches data from your app when a user views a relevant record.

-##  Key Differences from UI Extensions

-* **Target Audience:** CRM cards are designed for public apps, while UI extensions are more suitable for private apps or situations needing greater customizability.
-* **Functionality:** UI extensions offer more advanced interactivity and design options.
-CRM cards provide a simpler, more streamlined integration.
-* **Toolset:** UI extensions utilize a modern toolset (likely React-based), while CRM cards rely on a different, less modern approach.

-## Getting Started: Scope Requirements
+## Scope Requirements

-To create CRM cards, your app needs the necessary OAuth scopes.
-For example, displaying a card on contact records requires `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
+To create CRM cards, your app needs the necessary OAuth scopes to read and write to the relevant CRM objects.
+For example, a card on contact records requires `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
 Removing these scopes necessitates deleting all associated cards.
-Refer to HubSpot's OAuth documentation for detailed information on scopes and authorization URLs.
+See HubSpot's OAuth documentation for details.

 ## Creating a CRM Card

-CRM cards can be created via the HubSpot API or through the HubSpot developer account UI.
+Cards are created either via the API or through the HubSpot developer account UI.
+The UI approach involves:

-**Using the HubSpot UI:**

-1. Navigate to **Apps** in your HubSpot developer account.
+1. Navigating to **Apps** in the HubSpot developer account.
-2. Select the app where you want to add the card.
+2. Selecting the target app.
-3. Choose **CRM cards** from the left sidebar.
+3. Choosing **CRM cards** from the sidebar.
-4. Click **Create CRM card**.
+4. Clicking **Create CRM card**.
-5. Configure the card using the provided tabs.

 ## Data Request

-When a user views a record, HubSpot sends a data fetch request to your app's specified URL.
-This request includes default parameters and custom parameters based on the card's settings.
+When a user views a CRM record, HubSpot sends a data fetch request to the app's specified `targetUrl`.
+This request includes default query parameters and custom parameters based on the card's settings.

-**Data Fetch URL:** This URL (the `targetUrl` in the API) is where HubSpot will fetch data.

-**Target Record Types & Properties Sent from HubSpot:**  Specify the CRM record types (contacts, companies, deals, tickets) where the card will appear and select the HubSpot properties to send as query parameters.
-These are defined within the `objectTypes` array in the API.

 **Example Data Fetch Configuration (JSON):**